TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Trekking through History

-Denied their past for many years under Communism, there is pervasive consciousness of history in Poland, and a visit to the Tatras offers a trek back in time.
+Denied their past for many years under Communism, there is a pervasive consciousness of history in Poland, and a visit to the Tatras offers a trek back in time.
 Only a few kilometers north of the raft ride, the Dunajec Castle in the village of Niedzica hangs off a cliff.
-Originally built in the early 1300’s when this region was part of the Hungarian Kingdom, the castle had many owners throughout the centuries, even being captured by knight-robbers.
+Initially built in the early 1300s, when this region was part of the Hungarian Kingdom, the castle had many owners throughout the centuries, even being captured by knight robbers.
 The last owner, a Polish countess, abandoned the castle during World War II.
 In 1963, the Polish government turned it into a museum.
 Today, a cobblestone entryway leads to a jail where castle owners once incarcerated prisoners who tried to rob them.
-Deeper inside, a staircase spirals up to a guard’s sleeping quarters where skinned animals on the floor and walls take visitors back to the days when hunting was an essential part of daily life.
+Deeper inside, a staircase spirals up to a guard’s sleeping quarters, where skinned animals on the floor and walls take visitors back to the days when hunting was an essential part of daily life.

 A courtyard at the castle top overlooks a modern dam built in 1997.
 On the other side of the reservoir, the ruins of the old Czorzstyn Castle tell a sad story.
 In 1651, peasant leader Aleksander Kostka Napierski called highlanders to revolt against their nobles.
 But he and his rebel troops failed perilously, remaining isolated in the Czorzstyn Castle until they were captured and later impaled.